JGCRI/gcam-doc/fusion.md

     mCurrDDScaler = 1.0 / ( currGlobalEmiss / mBaseYearValue ) * mHDDCoef;
 ```

-Finally we can query for the appropriate GCAM paramaters again but this time changing the value.
-You will notice that really everything works the same as when we were collecting the CO2 emissions.
-The data passed to `processData` is passed by reference to the actual parameter that lives in the GCAM objects and is not const so we are free to change it as we please.
+Finally we can query for the appropriate GCAM paramaters again but this time
+changing the value.
+You will notice that really everything works the same as
+when we were collecting the CO2 emissions.
+The data passed to `processData` is
+passed by reference to the actual parameter that lives in the GCAM objects and
+is not const so we are free to change it as we please.
+These are the queries
+for building heating and cooling services:

 ```cpp
     // Note the actual services are "resid heating" or "comm cooling", etc so we